ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 ## Compute considerations for high availability
 {: #design-considerations-ha}

-The local operating system high availability method is PowerHA Standard.
+IBM PowerHA SystemMirror, formerly known as IBM PowerHA and HACMP, is an IBM solution for high-availability clusters on AIX Unix and Linux platforms.
+It provides near-continuous application availability with advanced failure detection, failover, and recovery capabilities.

+In the IBM Power Virtual Server Resiliency Pattern are several compute considerations that need to be made for High Availbility:

-- This allows the failover of 2 LPAR sharing the same storage volume
+- IBM PowerHA SystemMirror Standard Edition allows the failover of 2 LPAR sharing the same storage volume

 - If one LPAR were to fail the second LPAR would resume the primary role and the system would continue to function as usual.